Moesif/moesifdjango/README.md

 ## Python Moesif Library

-If you using Python but not Django, you can use the Moesif Pythong Library.
+If you using Python but not Django, you can use the Moesif Python Library.

 __Check out Moesif's
 [Python developer documentation](https://www.moesif.com/developer-documentation/?python) to learn more__